patrickgrey/patrickgrey/source/_posts/2017/12/hello-world.md

 ### patrickgrey.co.uk 2.0.0 - the Origin Story

-I've sketched out a roadmap of how I see this website progressing:
+I've sketched out a road-map of how I see this website progressing:

 0.0.1 Brutally simple website design &#9989;
 - Aiming for decent performance and accessibility audit scores.
 - Designed in the browser, mobile first.
 - CSS still took bloody ages.
 It's hard.
+- Favicon

 0.0.2 Set up a local Static Site Generator &#9989;
 - I like the speed and security aspects of this approach.